Rhodes

 Notable People Named Rhodes

-Sir Rhodes Boyson was an English educator, author, and Conservative Party politician who served as Member of Parliament for Brent North and was knighted in 1987.
+Sir Rhodes Boyson was an English educator, author, and Conservative MP for Brent North, knighted and appointed to the Privy Council in 1987.

-Rhodes Reason was a prolific American actor with over 200 roles in television, film, and stage.
+Rhodes Reason was an American actor who performed in over 200 television, film, and stage roles.

 Julia Bancroft